 The Excessive Fear of Obese People

-Cacomorphobia is the term given to the phobia where one experiences an extreme fear of fat people.
-This is the classic fat phobia definition and does not mean you discriminate against fat people.
-Although irrational, having a fear of overweight people is a legitimate medical condition.
+Cacomorphobia is the term used for an extreme fear of fat people.
+Fearing fat people does not mean you discriminate against them.
+Although irrational, having a fear of overweight people is a legitimate phobia.

 Let’s take a closer look at what this fear is.
-Knowing more about what you’re experiencing will put you in a better place to handle your fear.
+Knowing more about it will put you in a better place to cope with your fear.

 What Fat Phobia Is All About

-While some people may not like those of us who are overweight, what you experience goes beyond having a personal dislike.
-Fat people inspire in you an unexplained and uncontrollable terror.
+While some may simply not like overweight people, what you experience goes beyond having a personal dislike.
+Fat people trigger in you an unexplained and uncontrollable fear.

-To a large extent, fat phobia is media and culture-induced.
-We rarely see fat people in movies and films unless the show is a comedy.
-Cacomorphobia is also different from the fear of obesity or fear of getting fat.
-The fear of obese people has to do with dreading the sight of fat people.
+Cacomorphobia is different from the fear of obesity or fear of getting fat.
+The fear of obese people has to do with fearing the sight of fat people.

-You will inevitably encounter people of different shapes and sizes everywhere; this includes people who are overweight.
-According to the Centers for Disease Control and Prevention, more than 70% of Americans are overweight or obese.
+We encounter people of different shapes and sizes everywhere; this includes those who are overweight.
+As a matter of fact, according to the Centers for Disease Control and Prevention, more than 70 percent of Americans are overweight or obese.
+This makes it difficult for someone with a fear of fat people to go about their day-to-day life without experiencing incidents of fear or anxiety.

 What Causes Cacomorphobia?

-To understand your fear, we have to get to its root cause.
+To understand your fear, however, you need to discover its root cause.
 Can you remember a traumatic experience with an obese person when you were younger?
-Like other phobias, negative experiences are responsible for our fear.
+Like other phobias, negative experiences are often responsible for our fears.

 Fat Phobia Symptoms

-To be certain that you indeed have cacomorphobia, we need to look at the possible symptoms.
-The symptoms and the degree to which people experience them differ from one person to another.
+Cacomorphobia has varied symptoms, many of which it shares with other phobias.
+The symptoms and the degree to which one experiences them differ from one person to another.
 Symptoms can also be influenced by the specific trigger for your fear of fat people phobia.
-You may experience symptoms that are physical and/or psychological.
+You may experience symptoms that are physical, mental, and emotional.

 Physical Symptoms

 Your fear of fat people is controllable.
 You don’t need to suffer because of unreasonable, illogical fear.
-The quality of your life may have severely gone down because of it.
-It might have reached an extent where you find it difficult to function normally and carry out normal day-to-day tasks.
+The quality of your life may be severely impacted because of it.
+It might have even reached an extent where you find it difficult to function normally and carry out normal day-to-day tasks.

 Remember that recovery is a process that requires willingness, discipline, and commitment.
 Here are a few self-help methods you can try.